Fabrice Olinga

-Fabrice Olinga Essono (born 12 May 1996), known as Olinga, is a Cameroonian footballer who plays as a forward.
+Fabrice Olinga Essono (born 12 May 1996), known as Olinga, is a Cameroonian professional footballer who plays as a forward.

 He became the youngest ever player to score in La Liga at the age of 16, at the service of Málaga.
 Released shortly after, he went on to compete professionally in Belgium, Cyprus, Romania and Portugal.

 Olinga represented Cameroon at the 2014 World Cup.

 Early years

 Born in Douala, Olinga started learning football in the "Samuel Eto'o Foundation" in Cameroon.
 He arrived in Spain in 2009, joining the youth ranks of RCD Mallorca.

 Two years later, Olinga was spotted by Málaga CF's academy director, Manuel Casanova, who invited him to join the club.
 He played a crucial part in the Andalusians' side that reached the final of Copa del Rey Juvenil de Fútbol in 2012; however, he himself missed the decisive game against RCD Espanyol (1–0 loss) due to suspension.